macarc/PipeScore/README.md

 When events are dispatched, all the parts of the score that change are replaced rather than modified.
 This means that it will be easy to add optimisation later, by doing a simple equality check to see changes.

-The UI component defines the user interface - the top and sidebar.

 `Event.ts` defines all the possible events that the controller will take.

 The entry point is `PipeScore.ts` which starts the controller.